ThomasWilshaw/olive/ARCHITECTURE.md

 Whilst color management is woven into the entire code base the two main classes that deal with it are `colormanager.h` and `colorprocessor.h`.
 To understand these classes you need to first understand how OCIO works in principle.
-OCIO uses config files (see the folder `ocioconf` for Olive's built in default config, user configs can be used instead) that define all the color spaces it knows about as transforms to and from a reference space (usually a linear, wide gamut space such as Rec.2020 or ACES CG).
+OCIO uses config files (see the folder `ocioconf` for Olive's built in default config, user configs can be used instead) that define all the color spaces in that configs color 'universe'.
+The config also supplies all the transforms to and from these color spaces to a single reference space (usually a linear, wide gaut space such as Rec.2020).

-When footage is imported into Olive it is run through the corresponding transforms to get it into this reference space.
-Most image manipulation happens in this reference space.
+When footage is imported into Olive it is run through the corresponding transforms to convert it from its color space to the reference space, most image manipulation happens in this reference space.
 When pixels need to be displayed they are run through an output transform which takes them from the reference space to a display space such as sRGB.
 Bear in mind this is a very simplified explanation and see the [OCIO documentation](https://opencolorio.readthedocs.io/en/latest/) for the full details.

-To access the color spaces available in the config (whether for building transforms or for menus in the UI) use `Colormanger` class and to actually use a create a transform and use it, use the `ColorProcessor` class.
+To access the color spaces available in the config (whether for building transforms or for menus in the UI) use `Colormanger` class and to create a transform and use it, use the `ColorProcessor` class.

-The main takeaway here is that anytime pixels are modified, displayed or otherwise accessed it is very important to be aware of what color space they are in and what space the need to be in to do the required operation.
+The main point to takeaway here is that anytime pixels are modified, displayed or otherwise accessed it is very important to be aware of what color space they are in and what space the need to be in to do the required operation.

 ## Code Layout